What is the Biblical cure for neuroticism, anxiety-depressive disorder?

 Characteristic of neurosis: [A]

 Neurosis is a disorder involving obsessive thoughts or anxiety.
-Nearly one-half clinically diagnosed with depression have an anxiety disorder.
-It affects 25.1% of children, while adults with Generalized Anxiety Disorder (GAD) is about 3.1%.
+Nearly one-half of those clinically diagnosed with depression have an anxiety disorder.
+It affects 25.1% of children, while among adults with Generalized Anxiety Disorder (GAD) is about 3.1%.
 [ADAA]

-The general symptoms include restlessness, antisocial personality disorder, depression, OCD, hysteria, irritability, social phobia, and unhappy thoughts and feelings, but chronic anxiety can lead to the following:
+The general symptoms include depression, anxiety or restlessness, antisocial personality, OCD, hysteria, irritability, wrath or anger, social phobia, and unhappy thoughts and feelings.
+Chronic stress can lead to the following:

 - Difficulty in changing life patterns